SamXl-Codes/Python-SIEM-Log-Analyzer/README.md

 # Python SIEM Log Analyzer

-A log analysis tool that scans Linux system logs (e.g., `auth.log`) to detect suspicious activities such as failed SSH login attempts, brute-force attacks, and privilege escalation attempts.
+A log analysis tool built with python that scans Linux system logs (e.g., `auth.log`) to detect suspicious activities such as failed SSH login attempts, brute-force attacks, and privilege escalation attempts.
 Built for SIEM use cases and security operations automation.

 ---